eXascaleInfolab/CleanImp/README.md

-# CleanIMP:  An Evaluation of the Impact of Imputation on Downstream Tasks
+# CleanIMP: A comprehensive Framework to Evaluate the Impact of Imputation on Downstream Tasks

 CleanIMP is a unified framework designed to extensively evaluate the downstream effects of 15 advanced and five basic imputation algorithms for time series data.
 It evaluates two downstream tasks: classification and forecasting